alexanderthclark/Stats1101/book/_build/html/_sources/centerspread.md

 An illustration of possible networks with three, six, and eleven members.
 The yellow circle represents Swift and the other circles represent other members.
 The labels are the number of followers.
 ```

-(a) Is the distribution of the number of followers skewed or symmetric? <br>
+(a) For a single network, is the distribution of the number of followers skewed or symmetric? <br>
-(b) Can the average number of followers on the network ever exceed two? <br>
+(b) Is the average number of followers always greater than one? <br>
-(c) Is the average number of followers always be greater than one? <br>
+(c) Can the average number of followers on the network ever exceed two? <br>
 (d) Use a calculator to find the SD for the number of followers if the network has 13 members including Swift.
 Does the 68-95 rule hold?
 What if the network has 1989 members?

 ```{exercise-end}